It's Time For Bigger Goals

 Admission Requirements

-• Graduates with a bachelor's degree from an accredited college, university or seminary and a teaching certificate will be considered for admission
+- Graduates with a master's degree from an accredited college, university or seminary

 Admission decisions are based primarily on the applicant's previous academic record as shown by official transcripts.